Athlon1600/php-proxy-installer/README.md

 * Cron job to "composer update" the app every 24 hours.

-### Soon to be added
+### To-Do List

 * Automatically shut down the server once the bandwidth used exceeds XX terabytes/month.

-Feel free to fork the project and add your own commands to fully personalize this for your own individual use.
+Feel free to fork this project, and add your own commands to fully customize this for your own individual use.